mbgu/mbgu/README.md

 ### Hi there 👋
 Hello and welcome to my GitHub!
-My name is Mustafa Bayram GÜCEN, I am an Software Developer with a strong knowledge of building high-performance and user-friendly applications that push the boundaries of what's visually possible.
+My name is Mustafa Bayram GÜCEN, I am an Software Developer with a strong knowledge of building high-performance and user-friendly solutions.
 I also have experience in developing Web and Windows-desktop solutions.
 In terms of preferences, I have a passion for developing solutions focused on health prediction systems, sustainability, natural energy solutions, renewable energy and IoT.
 I also enjoy creating videos and user-friendly applications for the educational industry.

 - 🔭 I’m currently working on YTÜ
 - 🌱 I’m currently learning GAN alghorithms